PaulNXN1/socialbackendapp/README.md

  The assignment had each student use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the Express.js and Mongoose packages, all students were allowed use a JavaScript date library of their choice.

+ This application will not be deployed, thus Insomnia will be used to show examples of the application's API routes.

 ## Code Contributors
 This was not a group project.
 This assignment was completed by each student individually.